micro/micro/examples/sidecar/README.md

 # Sidecar Examples

-This directory contains examples for using the sidecar with various languages
+The [micro sidecar](https://github.com/micro/micro/tree/master/car) is a language agnostic proxy which provides all the features of [go-micro](https://github.com/micro/go-micro) as a HTTP server.
+To learn more about the sidecar look [here](https://github.com/micro/micro/tree/master/car).

-The sidecar can be used with the default RPC handler or as a HTTP proxy
+This directory contains examples for using the sidecar with various languages.

 ## Usage